Shorouk Concession within Zohr gas field

 The Zohr field was discovered by Eni in August 2015 and is the largest natural gas field ever found in the Mediterranean, with a total potential of up to 30 trillion cubic feet of gas in place.
 The field is located approximately 190 kilometers north of Port Said in waters approximately 1,500m deep.

 The project was delivered in record time as production in the first phase of the Zohr gas field commenced in December 2017.
-The field is currently producing 2 billion cubic feet of gas per day (bcfd), equivalent to approximately 365,000 barrels of oil equivalent per day.
-Production is expected to reach a production plateau of 2.7 bcfd by end 2019.

 In December 2018, Mubadala Energy completed the acquisition of a 20 percent participating interest in the Nour Concession located in the Nour North Sinai off-shore area.